ymondal/blockLoad/README.md

 1. Preprocessing PRISM data
 ---------------------------
 ```
 DESCRIPTION: PRISM was given my Michelle as arc project files.
-These need to be converted to ascii to be read by MATLAB.
-It's impossible to hold all ~1300 observation files at once in memory.
+These need to be converted to ascii
+		to be read by MATLAB.
+It's impossible to hold all ~1300 observation files at once
+		in memory.
 Downscaling requires continuous time-series, not spatially continugous fields.
 		So ascii files are cut into 345 parts and stacked so they're continuous in time.
+This is
-This is done for each variable.
+		done for each variable.
 INPUTS: PRSIM project files
-OUTPUTS: PPT_[1-345].mat, TMIN_[1-345].mat, TMAX_[1-345].mat -- chunked observation files
+OUTPUTS: (chunked observation files) PPT_[1-345].mat, TMIN_[1-345].mat, TMAX_[1-345].mat

 - converstion.py // using arcpy, convert arcGIS project files into asc files
 - obsBlockPreproc.m // this is done to create observation time series, each ascii file cut into 345 parts and rebuilt so they're continuous in time